 Vents are often where mice just end up after entering your vehicle.
 If they have entered through an air scoop of some sort or a vent, they will find a dark and warm place and settle in.
 Often those vents lead to exits that are coming from your dash or the upper right corner of your doors.
-This gives mice the opportunity to nest right behind your dash, where they will enjoy the heat from the engine, and they will be well protected from the weather outside, thanks to your vehicle’s isolation.
+This allows mice to nest right behind your dash, where they will enjoy the heat from the engine and will be well protected from the weather outside, thanks to your vehicle’s isolation.

-The trunk of a car is often targeted because of the large space, and the numerous hiding places.
+The trunk of a car is often targeted because of the large space and the numerous hiding places.
 Lots of vehicles have secret compartments for tools, CD changers, first aid kits and many more.
-Those compartments may serve as a hiding place and the insulation of your trunk serves as the perfect building material for a nest.
+Those compartments may serve as a hiding place, and the insulation of your trunk serves as the perfect building material for a nest.

 Glove compartments are not the perfect spot for nesting in case you are still driving the car.
 It does not provide so much protection and is often opened.
-However, if the vehicle is abandoned and is not driven daily, the glove box could be a perfect place for a nest, right between the cables and isolation in the front of the car, and the comfort and padded seats of the inside.
+However, if the vehicle is abandoned and is not driven daily, the glove box could be a perfect place for a nest, right between the cables and isolation in the front of the car and the comfort and padded seats of the inside.

-We have mentioned how the air filters serve as a top notch building material for rodent nests.
+We have mentioned how air filters serve as a top-notch building material for rodent nests.
 The boxes where those filters are located can be found in places other than behind the dash.
 Some cabin air filters are located in the engine compartment.
-Below the front window is also a common place.
+Below the front window is also commonplace.
 If you are driving a larger vehicle, those filter boxes could be two.

 For an everyday family saloon, that is almost never necessary.
 In some cars, the back of your trunk is actually the back of the back seat, and if a rodent chews through it, it will end up inside the very seat.
 There, it will have the perfect conditions to give birth and build a nest.
 Those scenarios are not typical, yet it does happen.
-Once again this sneaky tactic is often observed in vehicles that are left for a couple of months unused.
-That is so, because the mice wouldn’t want you to sit on their nest, and if the car is daily driven this is highly possible.
+Once again, this sneaky tactic is often observed in vehicles that are left for a couple of months unused.
+That is so because the mice wouldn’t want you to sit on their nest, and if the car is driven daily this is highly possible.

 The next place where mice like to nest is on top of batteries.
 Well, they won’t just lay on top of a pair of Duracell.
 We are talking about car batteries.
 The reason behind this is that batteries tend to emit warmth because of the current moving through them.
 Combining that with the warmth from the engine, it makes for a cosy spot to start a rodent home.
 Often batteries are located in other compartments, like those of the air filters, which makes it even easier for mice to hide inside the crevices.